trybick/gifconvert/README.md

 ## Technologies

-This is an `electron` app with a `create-react-app` running inside it. `chakra-ui` is being used as a component library and for styling and i's all `typescript`!
+This is an `electron` app with a `create-react-app` running inside it. `chakra-ui` is being used as a component library and for styling and it's all `typescript`!

 Also including: